 Related: Chase Sapphire Preferred Card Review

+Here’s another reason why airline miles are not worth it.
 There are some awesome routes and airlines to fly (like some of these favorite first-class flights) and your standard run-of-the-mill award flights.
-Getting the most value from your award flights usually means saving them for a first-class or business class seat.
+Getting the most value from your award flights usually means saving them for first-class or business-class seats.

 Award space in the premium cabin is harder to find on some airlines than others.
 In some cases, you may have to book your flight almost a year in advance.
 To redeem your points on partner airlines, you may even need to call your loyalty program to reserve a seat.